-Deadline: Henry would like the marked-up document back as soon as possible, but is happy to wait for a quality copy-edit.
-I book the project in to a three-week slot, beginning at the start of the next month.
+Deadline: Henry would like the edited document back as soon as possible, but is happy to wait for quality work.
+I book the project in for a three-week slot, beginning at the start of the next month.

 Have you got a project you’d like to work with me on?
 Please don’t hesitate to contact me for a no-obligation quote.